microsoft/pxt-ev3/libs/gyro-sensor/docs/reference/sensors/gyro/calibrate.md

 # calibrate

-Reset the zero reference for the gyro to current position of the brick.
+Detects if the gyro is drifting and performs a full reset if needed.

 ```sig
 sensors.gyro2.calibrate()